yduf/yduf.github.io/_posts/2023-09-17-ai-chatgpt.md

 		- creativy: chatGPT has some by pattern combination, but not there yet.
 	- success stories of using chatGPT : use your taste&creativity + feedback from chatGPT to complete your lack of knowledge of particular techhnology.
 		- [UnitTest](https://youtu.be/trGJsOcA4hY?feature=shared&t=2916) - test framework shown in the presentation - chatGPT has no planning, no leaping to unknown, not got to what was not done.
+		- chatGDB - when a program failed it tell you why.

 [![caption](https://www.monkeyuser.com/assets/images/2020/191-reverse-turing-test.png)](https://www.monkeyuser.com/2020/reverse-turing-test/)